All Academies (AWVA)

 Massey High is the lead provider in AWVA, Auckland West Vocational Academy.

-All the academies offer students the opportunity to get involved in a skills based Vocational Pathway at Massey High School, with aligned onsite tutoring at various providers e.g. UNITEC, Auckland Hotel and Chef School, Whitireia (Radio School), ITC (International Travel College), NZ Fashion Tech and other NZQA approved providers during their school year.
-Some of the academies take place at our partner schools e.g. Mahi a Toi (Maori Performing Arts) and Mechatronics which are based at Rutherford College.
+All the academies offer students the opportunity to get involved in a skills based Vocational Pathway at Massey High School, with aligned onsite tutoring at various providers e.g. UNITEC, local industry partners, ITC (International Travel College), and other NZQA approved providers during their school year.
+Some of the academies take place at our partner schools.

-All the academies are different in their detail but they all involve studying for NCEA, working towards a National Certificate, skills based learning at a provider and the opportunity to have their NCEA endorsed with a Vocational Pathways Award at Level 2.
+All the academies are different in their detail, but they all involve studying for NCEA, working towards a National Certificate, skills-based learning at a provider and the opportunity to have their NCEA endorsed with a Vocational Pathways Award at Level 2.
 The credits gained in the academies count towards the NCEA.
-Some academies offer opportunities for work experience and all the academy students have the chance of free driving lessons in a manual car.
+Some academies offer opportunities for work experience and all the academy students have the chance of free driving lessons in a manual car with our trained instructor.

 Most of the academies commence in Year 12 and many progress to Year 13.
 At Year 11 there are the following academy options for students to consider:

-Our Academies include: Automotive, Carpentry and Construction, Engineering, Early Childhood, Fashion, Hospitality, Tourism, Mahi a Toi, Mechatronics, Media, Multi Skills and the Health Pathway.
+Our Academies include: Automotive, Carpentry and Construction, Engineering, Early Childhood, Fashion, Hospitality, Tourism Plus, Mahi a Toi, Mechatronics, Girls in Carpentry and Multi Skills.

 How To Apply

-Application forms for AWVA Academies are available from Ms Douglas in the AWVA office in the old administration building as well as at the main school reception.
-Or you can access a copy of the form here: https://masseyhighschoolnz-my....
-Print out the form, fill in and return either by scanning/email to address at bottom of form or bring in to school and hand in to Ms Douglas or Mr Hackett by Attendance office.
+Application forms for AWVA Academies are available from Sarah Maxwell in the AWVA office near the building site by the Technology block as well as at the main school reception.
+Or you can request a form by emailing [email protected].
+Return either by scanning/email to address at bottom of form or bring in to school and hand in to Sarah Maxwells or Mr Hackett in the Academy Office by the building site car park.

 See the information on individual academies for specific uniform and safety requirements.